RedemptionReligion/Redemption/rituals/community_gatherings.md

 ### 5. Adapting to the Cure for Aging

-As the Redemption Religion embraces the future and the cure for aging, the traditional concept of age groups will evolve.
+As Redemption embraces the future and the cure for aging, the traditional concept of age groups will evolve.
 These divisions, once based on biological age, will need to be redefined as people live indefinitely.
 Over time, new criteria will be established to create relevant and meaningful groupings, perhaps based on experience, interests, spiritual maturity, or personal development rather than chronological age.
 The activities and roles within these groups will adjust to reflect the growing diversity of life stages and spiritual paths within the community.

 ### 6. A Spirit of Inclusion